pivotal/docs-tap/getting-started.md

    <td>This supply chain monitors a repository that is identified in the developer’s `workload.yaml` file.
 When any new commits are made to the application, the supply chain:
 <ul>

-<li>A new image is created
+<li>Creates a new image.

-<li>Any predefined conventions are applied
+<li>Applies any predefined conventions.

-<li>The application is deployed to the cluster
+<li>Deployes the application to the cluster.
 </li>
 </ul>
    </td>